 Also, according to the study linked below, curcumin promotes kidney and bone health.
 Kidney and bone damage can be a life-long challenge for multiple myeloma survivors.

-I supplement with Life Extension Super Bio Curcumin as this formula and brand are approved both for purity and bioavailability.
+I supplement with Life Extension Curcumin Elite Turmeric Extract as this formula and brand are approved both for purity and bioavailability.

 Please scroll down the page, post a question or comment and I will reply to you ASAP.